clicon/clixon-docs/overview.rst

 When you adapt Clixon to your system, you typically start with a set of YANG specifications that you want implemented.
-You then write backend plugins that interact with the underlying system.
+You then write backend plugins that interact with the base system.
 The plugins are written in C using the Clixon API and a set of plugin callbacks.
 The main callback is a transaction callback, where you specify how configuration changes are made to your system.